william-horn/event-maker/package/README.md

 Events can be enabled/disabled temporarily without needing to disconnect them.
 To do so, you can use the `disable` and `disableAll` methods.

-Behind the scenes, the `disableAll` method just recursively calls `disable` on all descendant events.
-These methods take no arguments.

 **Example:**